pnsn/mustangular-v1/README.md

 mustangular
 ===========
-An Angular.js application that displays station metrics from the ISIS MUSTANG service on a leaflet map.
+An Angular.js application that displays station metrics from the IRIS MUSTANG service on a leaflet map.

 General Information: